rossbachp/DeciCollab/presentations/introduction/adr-introduction.md

 - **Document Decisions**
   - Use a standard template
-  - Accept the governance rules of you ADR Process
+  - All people must accept the governance rules of your ADR Process

 - **Collobrations**
   - Discuss your context